 Despite the “extremely low number of findings,” it’s important to add, the report yielded two vulnerabilities rated with “low” severity.
 However, to quote Cure53, “only one is an actual vulnerability and not even related to the browser extension itself, and the other one a general weakness.”
 Our teams have already addressed the issues to guarantee a bullet-proof service by all means.

-“To sum up, Cure53 is highly satisfied to see such a strong security posture on the Surfshark VPN extensions, especially given the common vulnerability of similar products to privacy issues”, reads the report.
+“To sum up, Cure53 is highly satisfied to see such a strong security posture on the Surfshark VPN proxy extensions, especially given the common vulnerability of similar products to privacy issues”, reads the report.

 READ FULL REPORT HERE